 Award Winning Life: Geena’s Steps to Achieving Success

 Geena Davis was one of the best luncheon speakers the Dallas Women's Foundation has had in its 27-year history.
 Ms Davis engaged everyone in the room through her witty and wise commentary on her own journey, and through her passionate and deeply informed advocacy for gender equality and gender balance in media.
 The relevance of her message to our mission as a women's foundation was appreciated by everyone, and she inspired us all to make personal commitments to be catalysts for change.

 Geena Davis delivered a memorable keynote speech for the 25th Anniversary of our YWCA Inspire Luncheon series, weaving in humour and data and connecting with everyone in the audience.
 Many guests have said Geena was their favourite keynote speaker yet!
-Her message about how women are portrayed in the media and underrepresented fit powerfully with the YWCA's mission of empowering women and families in our community.
-She was also a pleasure to work with - very down to earth, grounded and generous.
-Thank you!

 So many women were enlightened by the information and could sense her passion to improve the future for females.
 She was able to connect with each individual on a personal level.

 We so enjoyed having Geena Davis at our event!
 She was fabulous to work with of course and her speech was very well received by the audience here in Calgary.
 She speaks with intelligence and heart and commitment – a potent combination!
 People also commented how they enjoyed her sense of humour.